Azure Reserved Virtual Machine Instances

 Select and purchase Azure Reserved VM Instances in three easy steps—specify your Azure region, virtual machine type, and term (one year or three years)—that's it.

-While Azure Reserved Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
+While Azure Reserved VM Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
 Easily exchange or cancel reserved instances at any time.

-Automation and choice with instance size flexibility
+Optimise your reservation with instance size flexibility

 Go to the VM section in the Azure management portal, click on a VM and get the VM size information.
 Provide this size in the reserved instance purchase.
 The reserved instance discount is automatically applied to VMs matching the attributes and quantity of the Azure Reserved VM Instance.